AayushBadola/Assistant/README.md

 **Option 2: Downloading the ZIP File**

-1. Go to the GitHub repository page: [https://github.com/AayushBadola/Assistant](https://github.com/AayushBadola/Assistant) *(Adjust URL if needed)*
+1. Go to the GitHub repository page: [https://github.com/AayushBadola/Assistant](https://github.com/AayushBadola/Assistant)
 2. Click the green `<> Code` button.
 3. Select `Download ZIP`.
 4. Extract the contents of the downloaded ZIP file to a location on your computer.